-Looking at the statistics recorded with the Recovery basket at Point 7 above, it can be seen that there were a number of issues during session 537803:
+Looking at the stats recorded with the Recovery basket at Point 7 above, it can be seen that there were a number of issues during session 537803:

-These statistics are only visible in the raw logs.
+These stats are only visible in the raw logs.

 - a.
 The Authorisation for the Cash Withdrawal was successful and was done on a 3G comms Connection. - b.
 The subsequent attempt to update the Recovery information in the basket after completing the Banking Transaction failed due to a timeout on a 2G comms connection - c.
 There are then 4 attempts (at roughly 45 second intervals) to store the completed basket to the Data Centre.
-The first 2 use a connection type of 2G and the other 2 use a 3G comms connection. ~~TheyFrom the branches records, they~~ are all marked as having failed. ~~(Though clearly one of the attempts had resulted in data being successfully saved in the Data Centre.)~~ - d. ~~From the Data Centre's perspective, one of the attempts did result in data being successfully saved in the Data Centre but, due to the connectivity issues, the branch did not receive a confirmation from the Data Centre.
-The branch will therefore record this as a failure.~~
+The first 2 use a connection type of 2G and the other 2 use a 3G comms connection.
+They are all marked as having failed.
+(Though clearly one of the attempts had resulted in data being successfully saved in the Data Centre.)

-Moving on to the end of the day the following Cash Declarations were made:
+Moving on to the end of the day I note the following Cash Declarations were made: